resistance-modelling/slim/docs/source/model.rst

 Treatment affects the lice population in different ways, depending on the genotype of the population and the type of treatment.
 We model two types of treatment: chemical and non-chemical treatments.
-The full list of supported treatments can be found in :py:class:`slim.types.TreatmentTypes.Treatment`.
+The full list of supported treatments can be found in :py:class:`slim.types.treatment_types.Treatment`.

 When a treatment is administered some delay occurs before effects are noticeable (non-chemical treatments have a virtual delay of one day).
 The mortality rate (a multiplicative factor of the given